 This course focuses on the self-service approach to BI.
 Students will learn the tools and applications that allow business managers to create personalized reports and analytical queries.
-Focus will be given to standard reporting tools, advanced spreadsheet and dash boarding with some attention given to OLAP technologies.
+Focus will be given to modern reporting tools and dashboards with some attention given to OLAP technologies.

 The fundamental objective of business intelligence (BI) is to support business decisions.
 This means BI must provide relevant data and analytics in a timely manner, and be able to adapt quickly to changing business needs.
 BI has long been the sole domain of IT.
 In recent years however, BI tools have progressed to the point where they are now easier to use and are more accessible to the business manager.

 Today sales, marketing, business development, and operations should all be using this self-service approach to manage and organize data in real time, and collaboratively build insights and analyses for their specific needs and to accomplish mutual goals.